Rational number: Etymology

 Although nowadays rational numbers are defined in terms of ratios, the term rational is not a derivation of ratio.
 On the contrary, it is ratio that is derived from rational: the first use of ratio with its modern meaning was attested in English about 1660, while the use of rational for qualifying numbers appeared almost a century earlier, in 1570.
 This meaning of rational came from the mathematical meaning of irrational, which was first used in 1551, and it was used in "translations of Euclid (following his peculiar use of ἄλογος)".

 This unusual history originated in the fact that ancient Greeks "avoided heresy by forbidding themselves from thinking of those [irrational] lengths as numbers".
 So such lengths were irrational, in the sense of illogical, that is "not to be spoken about" (ἄλογος in Greek).

-This etymology is similar to that of imaginary numbers and real numbers.

 Arithmetic

 Irreducible fraction

 Every rational number may be expressed in a unique way as an irreducible fraction $\tfrac a b,$ where a and b are coprime integers and b > 0.
 This is often called the canonical form of the rational number.